-Here is an unusual feature, a spring-loaded weight on the governor.
+An unusual feature is a spring-loaded weight on the governor.
 Manufacturers sometimes used a special fly that has a small spring-loaded weight attached to try to even the power curve of the strike side.
-The faster the fly spins, the further out the weight goes and provides more resistance.
-The slower the train moves, the closer the weight is to the arbour and provides less resistance.
+The faster the fly spins, the further out the weight, providing more resistance.

 Day I – dis-assembly and servicing mainsprings